Christmas table garland ideas – 18 looks to set the scene for your festive feast

 'For a more “care free” style which we are seeing becoming more popular, is to grab bunches of Christmas foliage, branches and again festive inclusions and scatter these organically on the table top in a slight haphazard style that wraps around your plates of food and warming nightlights.
 Then if you would love to add flowers here, do so by placing cut stems of seasonal blooms in an eclectic mix of bud vases and again placing these amongst the center of your table.'

-7. Decorate with pre-lit Christmas garlands
+15. Decorate with pre-lit Christmas garlands

 'Garlands are amazing – on fireplaces, banisters, and as part of your table,' says Chrissie Rucker OBE, founder and owner of The White Company (opens in new tab).
-'If you don’t want the fiddle of winding fairy lights in, our pre-lit Symons garland is stunning and switches on at the touch of a button'
+'If you don’t want the fiddle of winding fairy lights in, our pre-lit Symons garland (opens in new tab) is stunning and switches on at the touch of a button'

-8. Craft you own festive garland
+16. Craft your own festive garland

 'Most people think you need to buy a Christmas garland to make a table centerpiece for the table, but there are some really beautiful ways to craft one yourself,' says Emma Deterding, founder and creative director at KDLoves (opens in new tab).

 Start by laying fronds of fresh pine or eucalyptus stems down the center of the table, fanning the foliage out to fill the space, the natural fragrance of both of these will capture the essence of Christmas with ease.
 Once you're happy with the foliage, you can then build this up with pine cones to add another natural element, before filling it out with glass candlesticks and baubles in an array of bright colors and patterns to add character and personality.
 A rainbow of colors will really make your table setting pop and add to that festive magic!'

-9. Go for a slimline design
+17. Go for a slimline design

 How do you make an easy Christmas table garland?